DarlingtonAlban/Darlington_Portfolio/README.md

 4. The peak sales period is november,making an amazing $118,447.83.
-5. The west region comes out top, making a 34.11% of the total sales accross all region.
+5. The west region comes out top, with a 34.11% of the total sales accross all region.

 ![Sales By Order Date](https://github.com/DarlingtonAlban/Darlington_Portfolio/assets/141925298/c74925b7-ae29-4910-ae65-3e0c1705df41)